elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 ---
 title: Factory Method - Design Pattern
-description: Factory Method is a Creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+description: The factory pattern offers an interface for producing objects in a superclass while allowing subclasses to change the type of objects created.
 sidebar_position: 1
 sidebar_label: Factory Method
 ---